zaicodes/beyond-photos-photography/README.md

 ### Languages Used

 - HTML5
-- CSS3 and Bootstrap 5
+- CSS3

 ### Frameworks, Libraries and Programs Used

+- Boostrap 5
 - Google Fonts - to add and import the fonts used in the website.
 - [Heroicons](https://heroicons.com/) - for the icons used in the website.
 - Git - for version control